 Income and financial returns on investments are exposed to credit and price risk.
 Credit risk relates to the possibility that a loss may occur from the failure of another party to perform according to the terms of the contract.
 Price risk is comprised of interest rate, foreign exchange and market risk.
 Interest rate risk relates to the possibility that investments will change in value due to fluctuations in interest rates.
-Market and foreign exchange risk relates to the possibility that investments will change in value due to future fluctuations in market prices and foreign exchanges rates.
+Market and foreign exchange risk relates to the possibility that investments will change in value due to fluctuations in value due to fluctuations in market prices and foreign exchanges rates.